 #4: Use Becomes Risky

-The fourth stage of addiction escalates into a high level of risk.
-Therefore, disruptions in lifestyle occur more often and negatively affect the user.
-In addition, the stages of addiction involve forming dependence.
-Therefore, lifestyle is negatively affected more frequently.
+The fourth stage, a critical point in the 7 stages of addiction, escalates into a high level of risk.
+Disruptions in lifestyle occur more often and negatively affect the user.
 Consequently, challenges occur in relationships, work, and life.

 All relationships, family, friends, and co-workers recognize something is happening.
 However, the behavior of the user is different.
 In addition, the user is losing control of the well-established habit.
 The stages of addiction press on bringing extreme changes.
 The following common behaviors of a user in stage four can be any of the next: